 Commission for the purposes of sections

-or paid by the federal government, or any other public or private agency, organization or
+paid by the federal government, or any other public or private agency, organization or individual,

-individual, shall be deposited in the state treasury, to the credit of the forest pest and shade tree
+shall be deposited in the state treasury, to the credit of the forest pest control account, which

 The commissioner may cooperate with the United States or agencies thereof, other agencies